- American Physical Society Sites

 - Become a Member

-This award recognizes doctoral thesis research of outstanding quality and achievement in any area of experimental, computational, engineering, or theoretical Biological Physics, broadly construed, and to encourage effective written and oral presentation of research results, the Division of Biological Physics will present an award, to be given annually, consisting of $1,500, a certificate citing the contribution made by the Awardee, and a $500 travel allowance ($1000 international) and fee waiver to attend the subsequent March meeting and to present an invited talk based on the thesis work or an extension of that work.
-Award and travel monies will be presented following the talk.
+This award recognizes doctoral thesis research of outstanding quality and achievement in any area of experimental, computational, engineering, or theoretical Biological Physics, broadly construed, and to encourage effective written and oral presentation of research results.
+The Division of Biological Physics presents the award annually, consisting of $1,500, a certificate, up to $500 U.S. or $1,000 international travel reimbursement, and a registration waiver to receive the award and give an invited talk on the thesis work or an extension of that work at the APS March Meeting.

 This award was established in 2009 by the Division of Biological Physics and is sponsored by members and friends of the Division of Biological Physics.
 Biological Physics is one of the most rapidly growing, exciting and interdisciplinary branches of contemporary physics.
 To encourage the healthy development of this field, the Division of Biological Physics has established an annual award for Outstanding Doctoral Thesis Research in Biological Physics.

 Doctoral students at any university in the United States or abroad who have passed their thesis defense for the Ph.D. in any areas of experimental, computational, engineering, or theoretical Biological Physics, broadly construed, any time from April 1st two years before the year in which the award is to be presented until March 31st in the year before the award is to be presented, are eligible for the award, except for those whose thesis advisors serve on the current Selection Committee.
-For example, for the 2017 award, the Ph.D. defense must be passed within the time frame of April 1, 2016 to March 31, 2017.
+For example, for the 2018 award (presented at the 2019 APS March Meeting), the Ph.D. defense must have been passed between April 1, 2017 to March 31, 2018

 The nomination process is initiated by the thesis advisor.
 The nomination package consists of the following materials: